reruo321/CPP-Self-Study/Online-Judges-CPP/Baekjoon/1068/README.md

 <details>
 <summary><b>SPOILERS</b></summary>

 Make a tree with DFS.
+You can check the depth and the parent of every vertex with DFS.
 </details>